gtbook/gtbook/README.md

 The above automatically installs other libraries on colab, e.g., gtsam and plotly.

-You also needs a cell that imports what you need in a particular section, for example:
+You also need a cell that imports what you need in a particular section, for example:

 ```python
 from gtbook.display import show